skotcharat/doforfund/DesignDocuments/userStories.md

 As any user, I want to be able to write the name, message, view the payment and total fund from others.

+# User Stories for admin
+As an admin, I want to be able to create an event and add the picture by category